-The decision to randomize the first two interventions at the level of the catchment area instead of at the level of the input dealer has two main reasons.
-Often, input dealers are clustered in markets or trading centers with overlapping catchment areas.
+with overlapping catchment areas.
 Randomization at the level of the input dealer prompted ethical concerns.
-For instance, it may be that one farmer gets assigned to the treatment group for the information clearing house and receive a good score, while his/her neighbor gets assigned to the control group of that particular treatment (and does not get scored).
-Farmers in the vicinity of the two input dealers farmers may be more inclined to switch to the dealer with that received the score, even though the services of the input dealer in the control group may be the same.
-While, in this case, the rating would lead to a competitive advantage for the farmer that got the score, the reverse may be true if the farmer gets a poor score.
+For instance, it may be that one dealer gets assigned to the treatment group for the information clearinghouse and receive a good rating, while his/her neighbor gets assigned to the control group of that particular treatment (and does not get rated).
+Farmers in the vicinity of the two input dealers farmers may be more inclined to switch to the dealer with that received the rating, even though the services of the input dealer in the control group may be the same.
+While, in this case, the rating would lead to a competitive advantage for the dealer that got the rating, the reverse may be true if the dealer gets a poor rating.
 Delineating a catchment area based on overlapping areas that are served by the input dealers and randomizing at this level reduces this concern.
 While this is less of a concern for the first treatment, we were still worried that providing an intense training treatment to one input dealer but not to his or her immediate neighbor may be difficult in practice.
 So also for this treatment, catchment areas will be targeted.